 If an injury occurs, notify the child's parent/guardian.
-The Site Manager or Coach-Mentor must complete an incident report form, using the scannable QR code located in the Site Bin and pinned in Sling.
-Notify your Site Manager if they are not present.
-Be aware of potential concussions, heat stroke, heat exhaustion, dehydration, and concussion.
+The Site Manager or Coach-Mentor must complete an incident report form, found in your site binder, and notify your Site Manager if they are not present.
+Scan/Email completed form to hr@independenthealth.com / HR within 24 hours of incident.
+CC Jen Mitri (jen.mitri@independenthealth.com) Be aware of potential concussions, heat stroke, heat exhaustion, and dehydration.
 If any of these are suspected, notify the child's parent/guardian immediately.